 - Mess free coloring books like these

 - Interactive reading books with lift-the-flap or sounds

 - Toddler road trip games including:

 - Load a tablet with shows and movies (Note: We often save the tablet until we’ve exhausted the other road trip activities)

 - Use a lap desk or kids travel tray for coloring and other activities in the car.

-Another one of our favorite toddler road trip ideas from Consistently Curious is to make these road trip goody bags.
+Another one of our favorite toddler road trip ideas these road trip goody bags.
 You prepare the bags in advance and fill them with a variety of activities or road trip toys for toddlers.
 Then give them a new bag every hour of the drive for on-going entertainment.

 For more toddler road trip toys, check out our favorite baby and toddler travel toys.

 Let’s face it, most toddlers are always hungry.
 And the only thing worse than a hangry toddler is one that you’re stuck in the car with.
 We typically try to pack a variety of healthy road trip snacks for kids and adults.
 We also always have a cooler on hand for drinks and cold snacks, even if we aren’t packing meals.
 (This soft cooler is great for the car and folds up between use.)